Skip to main content

 Occupational Therapy in Home Care

-In home care, occupational therapists (OTs) and occupational therapy assistants (OTAs) assess and treat patients in their home setting to help them improve their capacity to complete daily activities independently and safely.
+Occupational therapists (OTs) and occupational therapy assistants (OTAs) assess and treat patients to help them complete activities of daily living (ADLs), such as bathing, transferring, dressing, and meal preparation.

 Occupational therapists develop individual care plans for each patient based on their goals.
 Their treatments may include (but are not limited to):